Lie algebra deformations in characteristic 2: What Kaplansky algebras are isomorphic to. Nonlinear superizations

-We can not guess how Kaplansky reasoned for the case of non-alternate form $B$.
-Our argument relies on the invariant form on the Poisson Lie algebra induced by (the ``desuperization" of) the Berezin integral\footnote{For a short summary of basics on Linear Algebra and Geometry in super setting, see \cite{LSh1}; for a textbook, see \cite{Lsos}.}
+We cannot guess how Kaplansky reasoned in the case of the nonalternate form $B$.
+In the case of the alternate form $B$, our argument relies on the invariant form on the Poisson Lie algebra induced by (the ``desuperization" of) the Berezin integral\footnote{See \cite{LSh1} for a short summary of the basics of linear algebra and geometry in a super setting; for a textbook, see \cite{Lsos} or Bernstein's lectures in \cite{Del}.}

-if the Poisson algebra $\fpo_I(n;\un_s)$ is considered as a ``desuperization" of the Lie superalgebra $\fpo(0|n)$, i.e., if the space of $\fpo(0|n)$, the Grassmann superalgebra, is identified with the algebra of truncated polynomials in even indeterminates.
+if the Poisson algebra $\fpo_\Pi(n;\uN_s)$ is regarded as a ``desuperization" of the Lie superalgebra $\fpo(0|n)$, i.e., if the space of $\fpo(0|n)$, the Grassmann superalgebra, is identified with the algebra of truncated polynomials in even indeterminates.